tteltrab/example-netlify-cms-gatsby/src/pages/blog/2019-01-24-initial-setup-w-netlify-gatsby.md

 templateKey: blog-post
 title: Initial Setup w/ Netlify + Gatsby
 date: 2019-01-24T16:02:14.833Z
+description: |-
-description: This is a brief introduction into getting setup with Netlify CMS + Gatsby.
+  This is a brief introduction into getting setup with Netlify CMS + Gatsby.

+  Netlify CMS is a git-based headless CMS which is awesome.
 tags:
   - tech
   - netlify